 What to Wear for Muay Thai Training

 First of all, congratulations on taking up Muay Thai.
 You are maybe a little nervous and excited about your first Muay Thai class and stepping into a Muay Thai gym.
-If you are concerned about what you should wear for your training, you’ll be happy to know that there’s a pretty laid back dress code for Muay Thai.
+If you are concerned about what to wear for Muay Thai training, you’ll be happy to know that there’s a pretty laid back dress code for Muay Thai.

 For guys, you can wear a sports tee or singlet as a top.
 Going topless is the norm for many Muay Thai gyms in Thailand where it’s sweltering heat everyday.
 You are welcome to go topless so long as you feel comfortable.

 This may not be a common practice in most countries outside of Thailand, especially in the West and varies from gym to gym, so check to see that you are not attracting unwarranted attention.

 For your bottoms, you can go with a pair of women’s Muay Thai shorts, sports shorts or leggings.
 You will be throwing some leg-splitting kicks so you don’t want to be restricted by your bottoms.

-A Note about Muay Thai Shorts
+Wearing Muay Thai Shorts

-The leg openings are really wide so as to allow for full range of kicks so you want to consider something more appropriate to wear underneath.
+The leg openings can be quite wide so as to allow for full range of kicks so you want to consider something more appropriate to wear underneath.

-Girls might want to avoid anything lacey or overly “stringy”, in case your gym partners and trainers get too distracted when you perform those high kicks.
+Girls might want to avoid anything lacey or too micro, in case your gym partners and trainers get too distracted when you perform those high kicks.
 Compression shorts (spandex, cycling, tights) are also popular and a comfortable choice.

 They keep the ankles warm and if you have bad ankles, they can offer some joint support especially when you will be kicking a lot of heavy bags and firm pads.

 They provide the same practicality as ankle guards, offering support for knees.
 Both supports are helpful in keeping your joints protected to a certain degree until you get your techniques right.

 Rash Guard for Muay Thai

 Amongst their many benefits: they minimize acute muscle injuries and they keep you feeling dry and comfortable while you train.
 Most importantly, they look so very stylish.

 A good set of rash guard is very hardy and will withstand the rigors of Muay Thai training.
 They are definitely not as common compared to the traditional Muay Thai outfit of tees and shorts but if you train at a gym that has MMA, then this is perfectly fine and there is nothing wrong with it.